sfuhrm/message-digest-assembly-handler/README.md

 #### In your assembly descriptor

-In your XML assembly descriptor, add one or more `containerDescriptorHandler` elements:
+In your XML assembly descriptor, add one `containerDescriptorHandler` element:

 ```xml
 <?xml version="1.0"?>